Justin1zunega/Study-Planner/README.md

 Updated list of study tasks is displayed on the mobile screen Tasks are shown with details and deadlines
 Changes are reflected in real-time in the app interface

+LEADER: Justin C. Zuñega
+Role: Programmer of this Project
+MEMBER: Cedrick Matan
+Role: Designer of this Project
+Aaron Paul Fernandez
+Role: Document of this Project